 An automation tool should be chosen based on the type of testing and the type of framework you are going to implement.
 There are a lot of tools available in the market for you to choose from as per your requirements.
 Some of the most widely used automation tools are listed below.

-- Selenium: It is a tool to test web applications and web browsers.
+It is a tool to test web applications and web browsers.
 It has multiple powerful tools for testing web applications.
-Also, it supports multiple platforms and browsers.
+Also, it supports multiple platforms and browsers with the help of Selenium IDE.

-- TestNG: TestNG is more like a framework than a tool, which supports Selenium, REST Assured, Appium, etc. Testers can generate HTML reports for the tests with their status—passed, failed, or skilled.
+TestNG in Selenium is more like a framework than a tool, which supports Selenium, REST Assured, Appium, etc. Testers can generate HTML reports for the tests with their status—passed, failed, or skilled.
 Later on, they can re-execute the failed test cases.

 Benefits of Automation Testing